 Open to the idea of accounting being empowering and f u n ?

-hledger is an elegant, versatile accounting program, for tracking money, time, or other commodities, on unix, mac and windows, with command line, terminal and web interfaces.
+hledger is a robust, efficient accounting program, for tracking money, time, or other commodities, on unix, mac and windows, with command line, terminal and web interfaces.
 If you know a little double entry accounting, it can be a fast, dependable, secure alternative to applications like Quicken, Xero, or GnuCash.
 (And if you don’t, it is a great way to learn.)

 hledger is one of the leading implementations of plain text accounting, and is a modern and largely compatible reimplementation of Ledger.
 Compared to the others, hledger is robust, consistent, and intuitive, with excellent documentation.

 hledger is cross platform GNU GPLv3 free software, written in Haskell.
 The project is led by Simon Michael, with 100+ contributors.
 I’ve been building and relying on hledger since 2007; I hope you too will find it helpful in mastering your time and money.

 Step 1: Record your transactions in a plain text file.
 (Use hledger’s interactive assistant.. the web interface.. any text editor.. a shell alias..
 CSV/OFX import..)